-In June 2016, the City Council adopted the 2016/17 budget which included some significant new expenditures of Measure F funds.
-Specifically, the Council added two new Maintenance Worker positions, a new Police Dispatcher, and a Webmaster position.
-These four additions were adopted as four-year limited term positions to augment service levels and respond to community and Council priorities.
-The Council also extended several positions that were previously approved and have been paid for by Measure F; namely, the Hamilton Base Reuse Director and the Police Records Clerk and Administrative Clerk.
-These positions were extended through December 2018.
-In addition to the above, the Council added some one-time Measure F funding to further the City's maintenance efforts.
-A \$125,000 budget item was included to re-start the pavement crack-sealing program in 2016/17; and \$250,000 was added to fund special maintenance projects in a variety of City parks and median islands.
+In June 2017, the City Council adopted the 2017/18 budget which included some significant new expenditures of Measure F funds.
+The Council extended several positions that were previously approved and have been paid for by Measure F; namely, the Hamilton Base Reuse Director, and the Police Dispatcher, Records Clerk and Administrative Clerk, the Webmaster, and two Maintenance Workers.
+In addition to the above, some one-time Measure F funding unspent in 2016/17 was carried over to further the City's maintenance efforts. \$175,000 was included to continue the pavement crack-sealing program and to fund special maintenance projects in a variety of City parks and median islands in 2017/18.